jamesr981/HappierPath/README.md

 * This works because google.com and google.com.au share the same route structure.
 A traditional bookmark will also store the FQDN, which isn't useful when you have many websites that share the same route structure

 ## Change Log
+CHANGES IN vERSION 5.0.0

+Graphical Uplift

+Change Requests:
+* Use MUI as a component Library
+* Theme option to toggle between Light and Dark.
+Light being the default
+* Updated wording on the Read and Write Path List buttons to be simply Save and Reset Config

 CHANGES IN VERSION 4.3.0

 Extension Options menu